jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 For a long time there has been a way for a mailbox provider to forward manual complaints back to the email sender.
 The mailbox provider provides what is called a feedback loop {{?RFC6449}}.
 This feedback loop is used to give operators of, e.g. broadcast marketing lists, feedback on resulting complaints from their marketing mailings.
-These complaints are based on manual user interaction, e.g.  IMAP movement to "junk".
+These complaints are based on manual user interaction, e.g. IMAP movement to "junk" or by clicking on a "This is spam" button.

 As described in {{?RFC6449}} the registration for such a feedback loop needs to be done manually by a human at any mailbox provider who provides a FBL.
 This can be quite time-consuming if there are new feedback loops rising up, or the email sender wants to add new IP addresses or DKIM domains.